-There are always different types of property buyers in the market.
+When considering steps to selling your house there are always different types of property buyers in the market.

 You should schedule and conduct inspections with qualified buyers only.
 Don’t be afraid to ask a few questions.
 Ensure they are really looking to buy a home and do not have a hidden agenda.
 Learn how to separate the “lookers” from qualified buyers.
-Ask for names and phone numbers and be sure to follow up with telephone calls.
+Ask for names and phone numbers and be sure to follow up with telephone calls

 A wise truth to always remember when selling your home is: “Marketing and advertising attracts buyers, but negotiation skills sell homes”